xchezzzx/masa-exam-2/README.md

 11. **Constructor** *=> 4 points*

+Constructor is a function used for creating an object of a class and setting the values of this object.

 12. **Connection string** *=> 4 points*

+A string that contains amount of parameters for connection to the DB-server: DB-server name, DB name, type of driver etc.

 13. **IDENTITY & SEED** *=> 5 points*

+In terms of DB IDENTITY means that numerical values of the specified col in table can't be duplicated.
+It can has an in/de-crement option and in this case the SEED is the start parameter for the counting.

 14. **Abstract class** *=> 5 points*

+Abstract class is a class that can't be used to create any objects, but gives a basic functionality for classes that will be inherited from it.

 15. **Export keyword in nodejs code** *=> 4 points*

+Export in JS means used to make a function or an object available from another  file or module.

 ## Part II: Practice on paper *=> 45 points*